bladedoyle/grin_nicehash_defender/README.md

 How to use it:
   * Create a NiceHash account
+  * Create a NiceHash "Organization" (optional but recommended)
-  * Get a NiceHash API ID and KEY
+  * Get NiceHash "API keys": Needs "Market place Permissions"
   * Set environment variables NICEHASH_API_ID and NICEHASH_API_KEY
   * Clone this git project
   * Edit "config.yml" and update settings